DodgyMerchant/PhaserGame/README.md

 # Phaser Game (Name Pending)

+## starting

+### compiled / dist
+you can find the compiled project in the [distribution folder](dist).
+From there you can run a live server to run the game.
+At the moment the compiled version has Debug Mode adn the Level Editor enabled.

+### uncompiled or dev build
-look into the Sample project Readme. run "npm start" in the terminal to start a live server
+Look into the [Sample Project Readme](Sample_README.md) for js node instructions. run "npm start" in the terminal to start a live server of the uncompiled project

 ## Debug